jtgrauke/Overline.Studio/_projects/populi.md

 </div>

 <div class="span-12 md-span-6 md-start-7">
     <p>We began with a series of discussions with key team members to identify which of Populi’s attributes were most important.
-We also began verbalize how Populi helps customers go from where they are to where they want to be.</p>
+We also began to verbalize how Populi helps customers go from where they are to where they want to be.</p>
     <p>It was through these discussions that we landed on a few key alliterative phrases: Focus on teaching, not technology.
 Focus on the future, not features.
 Focus on serving, not software.</p>
 </div>